disin7c9/regression-kidney-transplant/README.md

 regression models for kidney transplant research

 ## Description
-This code contains some machine learning regression models to deal with kidney transplant research.
+This code contains some classical machine learning regression models to deal with kidney transplant research.

-For privacy reasons, research data is not provided.
+For privacy reasons, research data and its analysis are not provided.